Healthy NTU wellbeing programme

 Eating disorders can affect anyone of any age, gender, or background.
-There are many types of eating disorder, ranging from anorexia, bulimia and binge-eating disorder to body dysmorphia and pica.
+There are many types of eating disorder.
+They range from anorexia, bulimia and binge-eating disorder to body dysmorphia and pica.

-There are number of reasons why an eating disorder may develop, and you can't always tell if someone has one by simply looking at them.
+There are number of reasons why an eating disorder may develop.
+You can't always tell if someone has one by simply looking at them.

 Support and advice at NTU

-I'm worried about a friend or I'm experiencing negative feelings and behaviour around food and eating.
-What can I do if I feel a friend may have an eating disorder, or if I feel I may have one?
+Are you worried about a friend?
+Are you experiencing negative feelings and behaviour around food and eating?
+Are you wondering what to do if you feel a friend has an eating disorder, of if you feel you have one yourself?

 The University offers confidential support and advice.
-Self-help group also available.
+A self-help group is also available.
 Please contact EDISS for further information.

 EDISS offers confidential support and advice to students at Nottingham Trent University.

-The service is accessible to students, staff and alumni for up to 3 years after graduating on all campuses.
+The service is accessible to students, staff and alumni for up to three years after graduating.
+It's available on all campuses.

 - online email befriending